-Deposit and investment risks.
-The Foundation's deposits and investments are exposed to various risks, including credit, interest rate and foreign currency risk, as discussed in more detail below:
+Deposit and investment policies.
+The Foundation's deposits and investments are exposed to various risks, including credit, interest rate and foreign currency risk.
+Due to the level of risk associated with certain investment securities, it is at least reasonably possible that changes in the values of investment securities will occur in the near term and that such change could affect the investment amounts in the statement of net assets.